jonathancraddock/mootparadox_grav/pages/02.blog/dovedale-round/item.md

 The summit of Hart Crag, Wednesday 15th December 2010.
 What can I say except - take a look at the view below and tell me there's something you'd rather be doing on a day like this.
 Apologies that I seem to be blocking part of the view!
 Over my right shoulder, you're looking towards St Sunday Crag.

+!!!!
+A 13km wintery route, starting from Brother's Water. (_Wainwright Book 1: The Eastern Fells_)

 ===

 ![summit-of-hart-crag](summit-of-hart-crag.jpg "summit-of-hart-crag")